jefuwork/java-ee-phone-book/GIFSPRESENTATION.md

 [intl-tel-input](https://github.com/jackocnr/intl-tel-input) was used for phone indexes.

-Actually a phone record should be attached to an existing user's email (yet need to implement email existence check on server), but I generated these records so they have random emails.
+Actually a phone record should be attached to an existing user's email (still need to implement email existence check on server), but I generated these records so they have random emails.

 # Errors during phone add